 SELF GUIDED – See Self Guided Tour Page

-- Either one guide leading in a bike, or driving the support vehicle
+- Either one guide leading on a bike, or driving the support vehicle.
+This is up to the group.

 - Option of hotels pre booked like guided or self guided, or just book as we go, wherever we end up..

-- Nothing else included: pay for own food, park fees, gas, etc
+- Nothing else included: pay for own food, park fees, etc

 Q: How do meals work?

-A: There is the option to opt out of the meals ahead of time.
-That is no problem at all.
-We usually have breakfast on the bikes.
+On some days we have the Bike Breakfast.
 It is fun and scenic.
-We eat on the rim of the Grand Canyon for example watching the sun rise.
+We eat on the rim of the Grand Canyon for example, watching the sun rise.
 It also allows us to hit the road.
 For lunch and dinner we find real neat places to eat.
 Usually a great local spot so you get a real honest feel for the area and the people there.
 We always eat at places that I would eat if I was on the road looking for a great meal.

 For every meal there is a dollar amount that covers your meal.
 It is at the higher end of where we eat for a good meal.
 You can get a great meal everywhere with that amount.
 If you decide you want 2 lobsters and prime rib etc and go all out, all you have to do at the end of the meal is to put in the extra to us.